Hoper-J/Contrastive-Disentangling/README.md

 | STL-10      | 38 seconds       | 10.5 hours               |
 | ImageNet-10 | 40 seconds       | 11.1 hours               |

-If you choose to log all metrics after each epoch, the total experiment time might double.
+If you choose to use the full dataset (train + test) to evaluate metrics after each epoch, the total experiment time may increase by approximately 30%.

+You can modify evaluation behavior through the [config/config.yaml](https://github.com/Hoper-J/Contrastive-Disentangling/blob/1bbb64a21eab17aed9b8effb0e72bcac80be8d52/config/config.yaml#L39) file.
+Setting `evaluation_mode` to `all` evaluates the full dataset after each epoch, `none` evaluates only after training is complete or every 100 epochs when recording records, and `values` between 0 and 1 represent the percentage of the full dataset used for evaluation (e.g., 0.1 uses 10% of the dataset).

 ## Experiment Records